-Today I have ten fantastically frugal laundry day hacks to make your washing day so much easier and cheaper.
+Today I have 11 amazing frugal laundry day hacks to make your washing day so much easier and cheaper.

 Before my boys were born, laundry day looked like this:

-When children came along, laundry day became a whole lot more complicated.
-Add washable nappies into the mix, and it felt like I was washing all the time.
+When children came along, laundry day became a lot more complicated.
+Add diapers into the mix, and it felt like I was washing all the time.

 Like many other families I knew, the addition of children bought along another new normal.